ibm-cloud-docs/gateway-appliance/manage-vlans.md

 To associate a VLAN to a gateway appliance, follow these steps:

 1. From your browser, open the [IBM Cloud console](/login){: external} and log in to your account.
-1. Select the Menu icon from the upper left, then click **Classic Infrastructure**.
+1. Select the Menu icon from the upper left, then click **Infrastructure > Classic Infrastructure**.
 1. Choose **Network > Gateway Appliances**.
 1. Click the name of the network gateway that you want to view to access the Gateway Appliance Details page.
 2. Select the VLANs tab, then click the blue **Associate VLAN** button.
 Select the VLAN that you want to associate with your gateway appliance from the **Associate VLAN** menu.